leon4rd/test/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.